A Human-Centric Take on Model Monitoring: Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives

 { \em Risk Management, Model Governance, and Privacy}: Interviewees would like model monitoring systems to help them manage risk and ensure regulatory compliance.
 Interviewees emphasized the need for a monitoring system to enable centralization of model governance in an organization rather than have dependencies on an individual or a team that created the model.
-Such a system should also reduce human dependency and automate the process of error detection in ML pipelines.
-In certain settings, it would also be desirable for the monitoring system to ensure that privacy and confidentiality of various assets such as protected user information in training data and intellectual property associated with the models are protected.
+One of the interviewees cited the work of~\cite{kurshan2020towards} in discussing the challenges of model governance and mentioned the need for frameworks with self-regulatory capabilities.
+Such a system was also discussed to require to reduce human dependency and automate the process of error detection in ML pipelines.
+One of the interviewees remarked, \textit{``In the past, people would manually go [look for errors] and document [the errors] but now we are trying to automate by monitoring."} Interviewees discussed the risk associated with retraining the model without monitoring.
+One interviewee said, \textit{``[without monitoring] model refresh can be too risky.
+How do we ensure the new model is working as intended?"} In certain settings, it would also be desirable for the monitoring system to ensure that privacy and confidentiality of various assets such as protected user information in training data and intellectual property associated with the models are protected.
+One of the interviewees mentioned, \textit{``that's [privacy] keeping people from not sending the data to a hosted environment; they want to keep it in their own private VPC and that adds a lot of challenges for monitoring [as a service]." }

 { \em Human-Centered Design}: Interviewees discussed the need to preserve human autonomy and decision-making.
 In other words, the monitoring system should not trigger actions such as automated retraining, but instead provide actionable insights and suggestions to enable humans to make better decisions.
 Further, the monitoring system should provide relevant and meaningful alerts without cognitive overload.
-This would require the system to be aware of aspects such as the types of alerts, how often they are fired, and how they are presented.
+One interviewee discussed, \textit{``For individual data scientists, I think the process [of root cause analysis] becomes cumbersome or if they are trying to share information, it becomes untenable when the number of models grows."} In the context of emotions, one interviewee stated, \textit{``you know if somebody wakes me up at 12 o'clock in the night saying `Oh, there is a drift and take a look,' and if there is no drift, I am going to be mad."} Another interviewee said, \textit{``An ideal monitoring system should not create alert fatigue."} To avoid this, the model monitoring system needs to be aware of aspects such as the types of alerts, how often they are fired, and how they are presented.
+The challenge, however, as discussed by one interviewee is that, \textit{``we may not have the right metrics that measure human [centered] things such as individual preferences and fatigue."}